Here you'll find everything you need to know about the legend, from its mystical beginnings to its present day uses.

 Now, you see the Welsh dragon on badges, buttons, bumper stickers and painted on the faces of eager rugby fans at international matches.
 There really is no flag quite like it, and we think it’s one of the best.

-Y Ddraig Goch - Welsh flag
+Y Ddraig Goch - the red dragon on the Welsh flag

 Related stories